solr-express/solr-express/docs/tutorials/migration-from-version4-to-version5.md

 - No more support to .Net 4.0
 - No more UnexpectedJsonFormatException
 - Change use of SearchResultBuilder, instead of Get method, use Add and Execute (to execute chain)
-- No more support to IResultInterceptor (because now I use JsonReader instead Json string)
+- No more support to ISearchInterceptor
 - Merge IFacetFieldResult, IFacetQueryResult and IFacetRangeResult into IFacetsResult
 - Move RequestHandler to Search.Parameter
 - Drop InvalidParameterTypeException
+- Rename SimpleLogInConsoleResultInterceptor to SimpleLogInConsole